‘Ask a Dietitian’ webinar

 - I have diabetes – should this affect what I eat?

 In this webinar for patients and carers, we discuss the parts diet and PERT play in living well with pancreatic cancer.
+We will also hold a Q&A session where you can ask any questions you may have.

 - Rachel Caddy — specialist HPB dietitian at the Liverpool University NHS Foundation Trust.
 Read more about Rachel Caddy